TheOdinProject/curriculum/new_course/1_programming_fundementals/debugging.md

 Having to locate and fix errors and failures in your code is an inevitable part of being a developer.
 The art of finding the cause of problems and fixing them in code is known as **debugging**.
 [The origin of the term](https://en.wikipedia.org/wiki/Debugging#Origin_of_the_term) is a classic computer science tale worth knowing if you haven't heard it already.

-In this lesson we will cover all of the main techniques you can use to debug your code when you run into a problem.
+In this lesson, we will cover all of the main techniques you can use to debug your code when you run into a problem.

 ### Learning Outcomes
-*Look through these now and then use them to test yourself after doing the assignment*

-* What is a stack trace?
+By the end of this lesson, you should be able to do the following:

-* what generally the most useful line in a stack trace?
+ - Describe what a stack trace is.
-* What are the two things you can learn from the first line of a stack trace?
-* What does debugging with `puts` and Pry help you with in the debugging process?
-* What should you use instead of `puts` on its own?
-* Where should you start with debugging if you encounter a runtime error?
-* Where should you start with debugging if your program runs but does not work the way you expect?
+ - Explain how you can use a stack trace to debug your code.
+ - Explain how you can use `puts` and Pry to debug your code.
+ - Explain how you should decide to start with debugging.

 ### Reading the Stack Trace
 When your Ruby program crashes after encountering a runtime error/exception, it will produce a wall of text known as a **stack trace** and output it in your terminal.